Steve’s 2023 annual top 12 hotel pet peeves (The Dirty Dozen)

 - Expensive minibars.

-- Only one wastebasket in the room.
-Need three, one in the bathroom, by the desk, and by the bed.
-(Thanks to Jan Owens)
+- Only one wastebasket in a room.
+Need three, one in bathroom, by desk and by bed.
+(Thanks Jan Owens)

 - Small towels, hand towels, scratchy towels, thin towels, not enough towels.